-Since the TOE is a composite product, the delivery procedures entail interactions between the application developer (ID & Trust) and the Platform manufacturer (NXP).
+Since the TOE is a composite product, the delivery procedures entail interactions between the application developer (HID Global / Arjo Systems) and the Platform manufacturer (NXP).

 In particular, the platform manufacturer implements the application in the integrated circuit and activates the process of initialization and customization, with the cooperation of the application developer.
-The document just created, encrypted with a special transport key, is delivered to the customer, i.e. the Card Issuer (State or other Organization) of the electronic document, by an express courier company, DHL, TNT, FEDEX, SKY, etc. If the document is lost, however, it cannot be altered, since, after the application is loaded and configured, it becomes read-only.
-Finally, the Card Issuer delivers the individual documents to the smartcard holders personally at the official issuer site, or sending by post, according to the local regulations.
+The document just created, encrypted with a special transport key, is delivered to the customer, i.e. the Card Issuer (State or other Organization) of the electronic document, by a trusted express courier.
+If the document is lost, however, it cannot be altered, since, after the application is loaded and configured, it becomes readonly.
+Finally, the Card Issuer delivers the individual documents to the holders personally at the official issuer site, or sending by post, according to the local regulations.

-The application developer is responsible for the maintenance of the security aspects (integrity, confidentiality, availability).
+The application developer HID Global / Arjo Systems is responsible for the maintenance of the security aspects (integrity, confidentiality, availability).